YoYoDough/resume_analyzer_ai/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 # resume_analyzer_ai
 A platform where users can send in their resume and AI will collect data from them to give feedback to the users.
+Platform will attach a salary based on the content of the resume and bullet point based analysis.

 ## Getting Started